 You can make your own butterfingers with three ingredients.
 Plus, it’s a great way to get rid of leftover candy corn!
 It’s perfect with Halloween coming up.

-Somehow I managed to remember.
-So now with Halloween around the corner, I’ve been on a mission to make a few homemade versions of popular candies.
+Somehow I managed to remember, so with Halloween around the corner, I’ve been on a mission to make a few homemade versions of popular candies starting with Butterfingers.

 3 Ingredient Homemade Butterfingers

 - Pour candy corn into a microwave safe bowl.
 Microwave for 1 minute and stir.
 Microwave again for another 30 seconds and stir again.
 If candy corn is not completely melted, continue to microwave and then stir at 30 second intervals until candy corn is completely melted.